TrevoltIV/Customponents/README.md

 ## A full list of properties (props) can be found below, this is how Customponents determines which style of the component to use.

+## Note: this library is still in development

 ### Available Components: